vignettes/intro_vignette.Rmd

 )

-enrichment analyses), an interaction diagram per enriched term can be
+analyses), an interaction diagram per enriched term can be generated

 input_processed <- input_processing(example_pathfindR_input)